victor-abz/edgycoder/README.md

 ## Current projects
 - [Resourceful Geodes (Fabric)](https://github.com/gaycookie/ResourcefulGeodesFabric) ━ Adds Geodes to Minecraft that can contain resources.
 - [Resourceful Geodes (Bedrock)](https://github.com/gaycookie/ResourcefulGeodes) ━ Adds Geodes to Minecraft that can contain resources.
+- [Transparent Cosmetics](https://github.com/gaycookie/Transparent-Cosmetics) ━ A mod that lets you enjoy your skin again.
 - [Wallpaper Roulette](https://github.com/gaycookie/Wallpaper-Roulette) ━ Changes your wallpaper on a set interval from a API.
 - [Akane-Bot](https://github.com/edgycoder/Akane-Bot) ━ A multi-purpose private Discord bot for Life Needs a Little Sin Discord group!
 - Some other small side-projects that are not important enough to mention.